GitJoeLin/Networking-Lab/README.md

 If you would like to see a list of all connected users, simply type in "/whoishere" or hit the "Show Users" button.

-Typing "EXIT" or hitting the "QUIT" button will disconnect you from the server
+Typing "EXIT" or hitting the "Quit" button will disconnect you from the server